Simultaneous NICER and NuSTAR Observations of the Ultra-compact X-ray Binary 4U 1543-624: Introduction

 The accretion disks in these systems differ from those of typical LMXBs since they are almost devoid of hydrogen while overabundant in oxygen, carbon, and/or neon \citep{nelemans03}.
 When accretion disks are externally illuminated by hard X-rays originating from close to the compact object, the photons are reprocessed and re-emitted as a series of atomic features superimposed onto a `reflected' continuum.
 These features are then broadened due to Doppler, special, and general relativistic effects in this region \citep{fabian00}.
 The strength of these effects depend on the proximity to the compact object, therefore, these reflection features can be used to infer fundamental properties of the compact object, as well as the accretion disk itself (e.g., \citealt{miller07, cackett08, cackett09b, cackett10, papitto09, disalvo09, disalvo15, miller13, ludlam17a}).

 In a typical accretion disk composed of solar abundance material, the Fe K line at $6.4-6.97$~keV is the most prominent feature.
 However, in an UCXB, \ion{O}{8} ($\sim0.65$ keV) becomes dominant over Fe~K \citep{ballantyne02}.
 It was previously thought that Fe emission should not be present in these systems since most of the ionizing radiation within the disk would be absorbed by the lower-Z atomic elements \citep{koliopanos13}.
 However, this was revealed not to be the case via \xmm\ and \chandra\ observations of the UCXBs 4U~1543$-$624 and 4U~0614+091 \citep{madej11,madej14}.
+Indeed other UCXBs observed with \xmm have since shown evidence of Fe emission lines (e.g., 4U~1728$-$34, 4U~1820$-$30, 4U~1916$-$05: \citealt{koliopanos20a}), although some detections are marginal (e.g., MAXI J0911$-$655: \citealt{sanna17}).
 Additionally, \nustar\ has observed reflection features in 4U~0614+091 \citep{ludlam19a} and the recently classified UCXB IGR J17062-6143 \citep{degenaar17, eijnden18,strohmayer18}.
-The predicted absence of Fe emission in these systems was based on models which assume a cold disk that is not ionized by external illumination \citep{koliopanos13}.
+The predicted absence of Fe emission in these systems was based on models which assume a cold, neutral disk and, therefore, any ionizing photons have a higher probability of being absorbed by the overabundant O atoms rather than Fe (see Fig. 1 in \citealt{koliopanos13}).
 Yet, the observational evidence of the Fe~K line in UCXBs implies that the disk is hot and being illuminated in a similar manner to other accreting LMXBs \citep{madej14}.

 \source is an UCXB with an orbital period of \hbox{$18.2\pm0.1$} minutes \citep{wang04, wang15} located at a distance between \hbox{$D\sim1.4-11.5$~kpc} \citep{wang04,bailerjones18,serino18}.
-The nature of the compact object in \source is very likely a NS from a tentative association with a Type-1 X-ray burst seen by MAXI \citep{serino18} and its radio--X-ray behavior \citep{ludlam17d,ludlam19b}.
+The nature of the compact object in \source is uncertain, but very likely a NS from a tentative association with a Type-1 X-ray burst seen by MAXI \citep{serino18} and its radio--X-ray behavior \citep{ludlam17d,ludlam19b,tetarenko18}.
 The degenerate companion in this system is a C/O or O/Ne white dwarf due to the absence of hydrogen and helium lines coupled with emission from carbon and oxygen in the optical spectrum \citep{nelemans03}.